Marthaquinram/reading-notes/codersComputer.md

 - Root Cause Resolution
 - Decision Making

 1. Creativity - is one of my weakness and areas of growth.
 It often takes me some time to really think of ideas on the spot, I usually have to sit on something for a while to spark up an idea that could be useful.
-This is something Im working hard towards improving.
+The way Im planing to work on this is by communicating ideas with others on the team and getting feedback on it.

 2. Root Cause Resolution - Finding the root of the issue can take sometime and often times I dont see the root of the issue right away and this could cause issues if its a time sensitve situation.
+I will work on this by seeking guideance and brainstorming resolutions with others on the team.

 3. Decision Making - I have struggled to make decision for a lot of different reasons, and this is also one of the top things I want to work on.
 My biggest hurdle is the fear of making a bad decision that could potentially ruin or break something so bad that it impacts others based on that one decision.
+I plan on improving my decision making by asking an expert on the task at hand how to approach an issue as well as making a plan, thinking it through and laying something out can help with the bigger picture and seeing possible solutions to make a decision.